Leicester Clinical Trials Unit (LCTU) at the University of Leicester

-We work in collaboration with researchers, investigators and clinicians to design and conduct high quality multi-site randomised controlled trials (RCTs).
-We have expertise in the following: trial methodology and design; site set-up and central trial management; IT and data management; trial statistics and conducting of final data analysis.
+LCTU work in collaboration with researchers, investigators and clinicians to design and conduct high quality multi-site randomised controlled trials (RCTs) with expertise in the following: trial methodology and design; site set-up and central trial management; IT and data management; trial statistics and conducting of final data analysis.

-Establishing and maintaining on-going relationships with you, our investigators, is a priority area for us.
-We invest a significant level of commitment to each funding application with the common goal of succeeding in high quality funding applications, the delivery of first class research, and the development of a track record of success.
+Establishing and maintaining on-going relationships with you, our investigators, is a priority area for LCTU.
+Investing in a significant level of commitment to each funding application with the common goal of succeeding in high quality funding applications, the delivery of first class research, and the development of a track record of success.

-All CTUs are managed under a strict UKCRC operating framework and are performance monitored on a yearly basis.
-The trials we support must, therefore, contribute to the on-going registration process we are mandated to undergo in order to retain our UKCRC registration.
-This is achieved by engaging in a true collaboration between us and you, the investigator, rather than simply providing stand-alone services.
+All CTUs (Clinical Trial Units) are managed under a strict UKCRC operating framework and are performance monitored on a yearly basis.
+The trials LCTU support must, therefore, contribute to the on-going registration process which LCTU are mandated to undergo in order to retain our UKCRC registration.
+This is achieved by engaging in a true collaboration between all partners, rather than simply providing stand-alone services.

-Whilst one of our key performance areas is the support of NIHR funded multi-site RCTs with central CTU oversight (as demonstrated below with an extract from the UKCRC website), we are committed to assessing each collaboration request on its merits, whilst considering our current workload commitments.
+Whilst one of our key performance areas is the support of NIHR funded multi-site RCTs with central CTU oversight (as demonstrated below with an extract from the UKCRC website), LCTU are committed to assessing each collaboration request on its merits.

-We are an academic unit, providing expertise and support for the management of multi-centre RCTs along with other complex studies.
+LCTU are an academic unit, providing expertise and support for the management of multi-centre RCTs along with other complex studies.
 These are delivered to the rules, regulations and standards set out by relevant regulatory authorities such as the Medicines and Healthcare products Regulatory Agency (MHRA), the Health Research Authority (HRA) and in compliance to Good Clinical Practice (GCP) guidelines set out by the International Council for Harmonisation (ICH).
 They are delivered through the support provided in the form of specified trial-related services such as building high quality databases.
 LCTU also provides support to observational or cohort studies that require significant levels of data management.